Importance of Development of Communication Skills for the Nurses

 There is no doubt that the creation of a psychologically favorable environment is fundamentally essential for the patient.
 One of the primary skills used by nurses in daily clinical practice is communication skills.
 The communicative abilities of nurses are very different: if it is not difficult for some to find a common language and gain confidence in the patient, then for others, on the contrary, communication with patients can be a source of constant nervous stress, which, in turn, serves as a prerequisite for the development of a professional burnout syndrome and a significant decrease in professional motivation (Abdolrahimi et al., 2017).
 The effectiveness of the treatment and diagnostic process, the degree of satisfaction of the patient with the help provided to him, the patient’s assessment of the professionalism of the nurse, the economic efficiency of the healthcare system as a whole are largely determined by the ability to correctly build communication between the nurse and the patient (Bennett, 2017).
 The same is true for professional communication in the nurse-to-nurse and nurse-to-doctor scenarios.
 An adequately built communication process affects the success of teamwork and the coherence of patient care and also increases the satisfaction of the medical staff themselves from their work (Kim & Jang, 2019).
 In order to prepare students for actual practice, it is necessary to integrate a cross-cutting educational interdisciplinary module aimed at teaching communication skills.
 However, there is currently a debate as to how exactly is the best approach to the construction and implementation of such training programs so that they are both effective and evidence-based.

 There has been an abundant stream of research dealing with virtual training implementation for nurses and the medical profession in general.
 Currently, in order to bridge the gap between students’ theoretical knowledge and their communication skills in a real clinical environment, a mounting amount of virtual simulators have been developed.
 Traditionally, the basis of training in a simulation center is a simulation (educational role-playing) game, where the role of the patient is played by mannequins, simulators, computerized simulators, and specially trained people – simulated patients (Kononowicz et al., 2015).
 Each of these particular training aids is appropriate for its own stage of preparation.
 Since communication with the patient is an integral aspect of the work of any doctor and nurse, it is crucial to emphasize its necessity in clinical education.
 The use of simulators in the educational process contributes to the mobilization of students’ knowledge through various means of working out practical professional skills, technical support, and emotional support, which contributes to the implementation of their attitude in future professional activities.
-Thus, virtual training in communication skills has proved fruitful and promising in nursing.
+As a result, online communication skills training has shown promise and success in the nursing field.
 Practical training is impossible without contact and communication with real patients, but patient safety and wellbeing are becoming a fundamental ethical issue (Lee et al., 2018).
 Thus, one way to achieve this training task is through simulation learning, allowing students to make mistakes in a safe environment (McConville & Lane, 2006).
 However, communication is a complex process that depends on many factors.
 For a future nurse, a detailed mastery of practical work skills is a necessary guarantee of further successful clinical practice.

 The present study aims at developing a novel virtual learning platform that combines online education excellence, real-world practice, and internship opportunities from anywhere in the world.
 The ability to communicate is not just a personality trait; it is a set of skills that a nurse acquires in the learning process and improves in further clinical practice.
 Thus, this project aims to enhance nurses’ social skills before their entering into actual practice.